 If you enjoy reading about obscure spells or spells that are very underappreciated, you should check out my guide on Life Transference and how to use this spell!

-What does Feign Death do in Dungeons and Dragons 5e
+What does Feign Death do in D&D 5e

 Simply put, you touch a creature, NPC, or player character, and it gets put into a state that is as good as impossible to distinguish from being dead.
 The duration of this spell is about an hour, and the creature you touched will only be put out of this state if you touch it again and explicitly dismiss the spell.
 Of course, the creature can make a saving throw, so it does not take effect.